 - Assurance of learning (AoL) refers to the systematic processes and assessment plans that collectively demonstrate that learners achieve learning competencies for the programs in which they participate that are within the scope of the school's accreditation.
 AoL also includes the processes of identifying competency gaps and designing and implementing changes to the curriculum and learning experience so the learning competencies are met.
 AACSB accreditation is concerned with broad, program-level, focused competency goals for each degree program, rather than detailed competency goals by course or topic. - Competency-based education (CBE) refers to courses where learners progress at their own pace, based on their ability to demonstrate proficiency with a specific skill or competency.
-CBE includes credit for prior learning. - Direct measures refer to evidence from learner work such as examinations, quizzes, assignments, and internship or externship feedback that is based on direct observation of individual performance behaviors or outcomes. - Indirect measures of learning refer to evidence attained from third-party input that is not based on direct observation of individual performance behaviors or outcomes.
+CBE includes credit for prior learning. - Direct measures refer to evidence from learner work such as examinations, quizzes, assignments, and internship or externship feedback that is based on direct observation of individual performance behaviors or outcomes. - Indirect measures of learning refer to evidence attained from input that is not based on direct observation of individual performance behaviors or outcomes.
 For example, an employer survey asking for an assessment of how a school's learners have performed on internships relative to learners from peer institutions is an indirect measure.
-However, a learner who completes an internship for degree credit and is assessed by the company on individual performance, with such feedback provided to the school, is a direct measure.
-Examples of indirect assessments include exit surveys, alumni surveys, advisory council feedback, employer input, career fair feedback, inspection of course
+However, a learner who completes an internship for degree credit and is assessed by the company on individual specific/detailed/granular performance, with such feedback provided to the school, is a direct measure.
+Examples of indirect measures include exit surveys, alumni surveys, advisory council feedback, employer input, career fair feedback, student satisfaction surveys, external outcome measures such as placement data, grades, focus groups, and interviews.
+Normally, assessment of group projects would also be considered an indirect measure where performance cannot be attributed to a specific individual, but rather only to the group as a whole.
+However, if the group assignment can provide for assessment of competency at the individual level, a group assignment could be assessed directly with a rubric.
+A key difference between an indirect and direct measure is whether the assessment can be conducted at the individual level in a detailed/specific/granular way (direct assessment) or the group level (indirect assessment).
+As with direct assessments, indirect assessment may be supportive of specific competency goals of the particular degree program, including the successful achievement of those competency goals.
+For AoL purposes, when indirect measures are tied to a specified competency goal, there is the expectation that the loop on that goal will be closed.

-- documentation, external outcome measures, focus groups, and interviews.
-As with direct assessments, indirect assessment should be supportive of the competency goals of the particular degree program, including the successful achievement of those competency goals. - Executive education refers to educational activities that typically do not lead to a degree but have educational objectives at a level consistent with higher education in business.
+- Executive education refers to educational activities that typically do not lead to a degree but have educational objectives at a level consistent with higher education in business.
 Examples include corporate training or professional development seminars.
 Where executive education programs are degree-granting, normal assurance of learning processes and other standards apply. - Competencies throughout this standard is understood to broadly encompass knowledge, skills, and abilities. - Microlearning credentials are certifications granted by assessment of mastery of a specialized competency.
 Such credentials may sometimes be "stackable," or combined to collectively satisfy the requirements of a degree program.
 Minors, certificates, and badges are common microlearning credentials.